xinntao/BasicSR-examples/README.md

 You can use BasicSR-Examples as a template for your project.
 Here are some modifications you may need.

-As GitHub does not support a specific branch as template, we need extra steps to use the `installation` branch as the template.
+As GitHub does not support a specific branch as a template, we need extra steps to use the `installation` branch as the template.

 1. Click `Use this template` and remember to check the `[ ] Include all branches` checkbox
 2. Change the installation branch to the master branch